BillFlugrath/DX12GraphicsEngine/src/DX12GraphicsEngine/Engine/DXR/assets/readme_by_bill_3.txt

 elsewhere.

 Be sure to run D3D12_RAYTRACING_TIER_1_1 or higher.
 Also, run the latest DXCompiler.
-Currently, using Microsoft.Direct3D.DXC version 1.8.2505.32 dowloaded via Nuget.
+Currently, using Microsoft.Direct3D.DXC version 1.8.2505.32 downloaded via Nuget.
 All DXR shaders need to be compiled at profile 6_5 or greater.

 !!MUST PUT TWO DLLs IN SAME DIR AS APP EXE!!!
 The shaders used for ray tracing (in this demo) are compiled